Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

            / \       |       / \       |
           /   \      |      /   \      |
 Index: 00010 00101 01101 10001 10111 11011
+Value:     A     B     F     C     D     E
 ~~~
-{: title="The previous prefix tree after adding the leave with index 01101."}
+{: title="The previous prefix tree after adding the key-value pair: 01101 -> F."}

-The value of a leaf node is the encoded set member, while the value of a
+The value of a leaf node is the encoded key-value pair, while the value of a
 parent node is the hash of the combined values of its left and right children
 (or a stand-in value when one of the children doesn't exist).

 A proof of membership is given by providing the leaf hash value, along with the
 hash value of each copath entry along the search path.
 A proof of non-membership
-is given by providing an abridged proof of membership that follows the search
+is given by providing an abridged proof of membership that follows the
-path for the intended value, but ends either at a stand-in value or a leaf for a
+path for the intended search key, but ends either at a stand-in node or a leaf for a
-different value.
+different search key.
 In either case, the proof is verified by hashing together the
 leaf with the copath hash values and checking that the result equals the root
 hash value of the tree.